oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

       # Change the `restartVersion` to force the introspector job to rerun
       # and apply any new model configuration, to also force a subsequent
-      # roll of your domain's WebLogic pods.
+      # roll of your domain's WebLogic Server pods.
       restartVersion: '1'

       configuration: